RADGASM/radgasm_maltego/README.md

     ![Maltego28](https://user-images.githubusercontent.com/31832154/72211528-ec29ed00-349a-11ea-9c15-e113afe23c35.PNG)

 ## In conclusion, Maltego is a classic OSINT tool to sift through websites, servers and emails in a relationship-based, graphical and visual way.
-There's more you can do with Maltego but thought this is page is meant to kickstart ideas for those interested in OSINT.
+There's more you can do with Maltego but this page is meant to kickstart ideas for those interested in OSINT.